What Is TMS Therapy And Why Might You Consider It?

 Diagnosing

-According to one study from The Journal of Clinical Neurophysiology, TMS “offers the hope of targeting and ameliorating the circuitry underlying psychiatric disorders.”
+According to one study from The Journal of Clinical Neurophysiology, clinical studies are finding that TMS “offers the hope of targeting and ameliorating the circuitry underlying psychiatric disorders” beyond treatment resistant depression.
+For example, one study found that TMS may help reduce symptoms of obsessive-compulsive disorder for 45% of people who try it.
 As such, TMS can help test various hypotheses concerning the brain and mental illness.

 TMS is thus quite useful as a tool for diagnosing and testing various brain-related issues.
 One such application, for example, is with strokes.
 After a stroke, TMS can help determine the extent of the damage to the brain.
 This information may help doctors treat the stroke in a more effective, targeted manner.